5 Crucial Reasons a Dehumidifier Blow Cold Air

-What can you do about a failed compressor for a dehumidifier blowing cold air fix?
-Well, if you are in Canada or in the USA, call the manufacturer or email them if the warranty is still valid.
+What can you do about a failed compressor for a dehumidifier blowing cold air?
+Well, if you are in Canada or the USA, call the manufacturer or email them to see if the warranty is still valid.

-If the warranty period is expired, just buy a new dehumidifier since replacing a compressor can cost a lot.
+If the warranty period has expired, just buy a new dehumidifier since replacing a compressor can cost a lot.

 The main cause of the dehumidifier not collecting water is a broken compressor.
-I guess this brings us to the problem of the compressor then, which means having to buy another appliance or calling for a replacement if the warranty is still valid.
+This brings us to the problem of the compressor, which means having to buy another appliance or call for a replacement if the warranty is still valid.

-If the dehumidifier coils do not have refrigerant flowing through them, it means there is no condensation taking place.
-Therefore, the air comes back into the room cold and humid.
+If the dehumidifier coils do not have refrigerant flowing through them, there is no condensation taking place.
+Therefore, the air comes back into the room, cold and humid.

-It is recommended that you run a dehumidifier in a temperature of 60 degrees Fahrenheit on the lowest.
-However, some dehumidifiers might be able to operate in a temperature as low as 42 degrees Fahrenheit.
+It is recommended that you run a dehumidifier at a temperature of 60 degrees Fahrenheit at its lowest.
+However, some dehumidifiers might be able to operate at a temperature as low as 42°F.